hep-mirrors/sherpa/Manual/source/manual/tips-and-tricks.rst

 sign (positive: relative dipole kT in GeV, negative: dipole alpha).
 In addition, the exponent n can be set by ``NLO_SMEAR_POWER: <n>``.

-.. _Enforcing the renormalization scheme:
+.. _Enforcing the renormalisation scheme:

-Enforcing the renormalization scheme
+Enforcing the renormalisation scheme
 ====================================

 .. index:: LOOP_ME_INIT

-Sherpa takes information about the renormalization scheme from the loop ME generator.
+Sherpa takes information about the renormalisation scheme from the loop ME generator.
 The default scheme is MSbar, and this is assumed if no loop ME is provided, for example when integrated subtraction terms are computed by themselves.
 This can lead to inconsistencies